dalum/InlineExports.jl/README.md

 ## Limitations

-`@export` current does not work with attaching docstrings to a function.
+`@export` does not currently work with attaching docstrings to a function.
 The following will throw an error by the documentation
 system:
 ```julia